History of the Jews in Germany: In the Holy Roman Empire

-The legal and civic status of the Jews underwent a transformation under the Holy Roman Empire.
+Arriving from France and Spain, the legal and civic status of the Jews underwent a transformation under the Holy Roman Empire.
 Jewish people found a certain degree of protection with the Holy Roman Emperor, who claimed the right of possession and protection of all the Jews of the empire.
 A justification for this claim was that the Holy Roman Emperor was the successor of the emperor Titus, who was said to have acquired the Jews as his private property.
 The German emperors apparently claimed this right of possession more for the sake of taxing the Jews than of protecting them.

 A variety of such taxes existed.
 Louis IV, Holy Roman Emperor, was a prolific creator of new taxes.
 In 1342, he instituted the "golden sacrificial penny" and decreed that every year all the Jews should pay the emperor one kreutzer out of every florins of their property in addition to the taxes they were already paying to both the state and municipal authorities.
 The emperors of the House of Luxembourg devised other means of taxation.
 They turned their prerogatives in regard to the Jews to further account by selling at a high price to the princes and free towns of the empire the valuable privilege of taxing and fining the Jews.
 Charles IV, via the Golden Bull of 1356, granted this privilege to the seven electors of the empire when the empire was reorganized in 1356.

 From this time onward, for reasons that also apparently concerned taxes, the Jews of Germany gradually passed in increasing numbers from the authority of the emperor to that of both the lesser sovereigns and the cities.
 For the sake of sorely needed revenue, the Jews were now invited, with the promise of full protection, to return to those districts and cities from which they had shortly before been expelled.
 However, as soon as Jewish people acquired some property, they were again plundered and driven away.
-These episodes thenceforth constituted a large portion of the medieval history of the German Jews.
-Emperor Wenceslaus was most expert in transferring to his own coffers gold from the pockets of rich Jews.
-He made compacts with many cities, estates, and princes whereby he annulled all outstanding debts to the Jews in return for a certain sum paid to him.
+These episodes thenceforth constituted a large portion of the medieval history of the German Jews (and also elsewhere in Europe).
+Emperor Wenceslaus was particularly skilled at transferring gold from wealthier Jews to his own coffers.
+He entered compacts with many cities, estates, and princes whereby he annulled all outstanding debts to the Jews in return for a certain sum paid to him.
 Emperor Wenceslaus declared that anyone helping Jews with the collection of their debts, in spite of this annulment, would be dealt with as a robber and peacebreaker, and be forced to make restitution.
-This decree, which for years allegedly injured the public credit, is said to have impoverished thousands of Jewish families during the close of the 14th century.
+This decree, which is believed to have impaired the public availability of credit was also reported to have impoverished thousands of Jewish families near the close of the 14th century.